How to Apply

-Our closing date for priority applications is 31 March 2019 but due to the popularity of many courses we recommended applying as early as possible.
-Paper application forms should be sent to:
+Our closing date for priority applications has been extended to 1 May, but due to the popularity of many courses we recommended applying as early as possible.

 #3 – Attend Your Interview

 The interview is also a chance to make a good impression on the college and your interviewer.
 You should prepare well for your interview and think about what questions you may be asked by your interviewer and what questions you would like to ask them.
-You should pick some samples of your work to bring with you and your progress file and be ready to discuss them with your interviewer.
 Some examples of interview questions you might be asked include:

 - Tell me about yourself

 - Why have you applied to do the course?